s-macke/VoxelSpace/README.md

 ![Game Comanche in 1992](images/comanche-1992.gif) *Game Comanche published by NovaLogic in 1992*

-The graphics were awesome and in my opinion 3-5 years ahead of its time.
-You see a lot more details, shading and even shadows.
-Of course the processing power didn't change.
+The graphics were breathtaking for the time being and in my opinion 3 years ahead of its time.
+You see many more details such as textures on mountains and valleys, and for the first time a neat shading and even shadows.
+Sure, it's pixelated, but all games in those years were pixelated.

 ## Render algorithm